dinhomathias/Amc/[DRAFT]-JobQueue-v5.md

 >>> j.put(Job(callback_30, 30.0, repeat=False))
 ```

-Now, because we didn't prevent the auto start this time, the queue will start working.
-It runs in a separate thread, so it is non-blocking.
+Because you didn't prevent the auto-start of the job queue this time, it will start processing its jobs.
+You should receive the message from `callback_minute` now, and in thirty seconds you should receive the message from `callback_30`.

-Jobs can be temporarily disabled or completely removed from the `JobQueue`:
+If you are tired of receiving a message every minute, you can temporarily disable a job or even completely remove it from the queue:

 ```python
 >>> job_minute.enabled = False  # Temporarily disable this job